-A framework for evaluating methodologies, tools and practices and choosing the right one for the task-at-hand.
+A framework for evaluating methodologies, tools, and practices and choosing the right one for the task-at-hand.

-A recontextualization of the software process as being an exercise in mitigating diﬀerent kinds of risk.
+A recontextualization of the software process as being an exercise in mitigating different kinds of risk.

 The tools to help you decide when a methodology or tool is letting you down, and the vocabulary to argue for when it’s a good idea to deviate from it.